dclnbrght/web/content-software/playing-safe-with-ai.md

 AI is transforming how we work and play.
 The goal is not to discourage the use of AI, but to harness its benefits while minimising the risks.
 By reviewing the critical areas of AI security and data privacy, two key themes emerge for building safe AI practices:

 * **People and Process:** Strong AI safety requires both awareness and governance.
 Organisations must provide Responsible AI Awareness training, establish clear usage policies, approve enterprise-grade tools, and foster a security-conscious culture.
 Since autonomous agents create new attack surfaces and prompt injection remains unsolved, user vigilance and segmentation are critical defenses.
 AI safety and security must be everyone's responsibility.
-* **Technology and Controls:** New AI infrastructure creates new risks requiring technical safeguards.
+* **Technology and Controls:** New AI infrastructure creates new risks requiring additional technical safeguards.
 Essential controls include robust authentication, authorisation, comprehensive monitoring, sandboxing and DLP tools.
 These technical measures work alongside human oversight to create defense-in-depth protection.

 **Risk Matrix**
 Here is simple way to think about the risks when using AI:

 * **Low Risk:** brainstorming, creative writing (non-sensitive), checking grammar
 * **Medium Risk:** coding for personal projects, code review, data analysis (with anonymised data), meeting transcription
-* **High Risk:** AI agents with enterprise system or database access, production code generation, autonomous financial transactions, automated client email responses, AI-driven system configuration & deployment
+* **High Risk:** AI agents with enterprise system or database access, production code generation, system deployment & configuration, autonomous financial transactions, automated client email responses

 Finally, it’s important to stay informed as the AI landscape is continuously evolving.